Documentation

 Sorted dictionary views are dynamic views on a sorted dictionary: they are immutable and cannot be used to mutate the sorted dictionary, but always reflect its current state.

-Return the length of the sorted dictionary view v.
+Return the number of key-value pairs in the sorted dictionary view.

 The behaviour is equivalent to that of len(d) where d is the underlying sorted dictionary.

-Return whether ob is present in the sorted dictionary view v.
+Return whether ob is present in the sorted dictionary view.

 d = SortedDict()